I Want To...

 Dr. Gerard Lutty is applying regenerative medicine to complications in blood flow to the retina that results from the death of retinal and choroidal blood vessels, which is at the heart of AMD as well as other diseases.
 His team is using vascular progenitor cells derived from human iPs cells (a type of cell derived from adult cells) to develop novel treatments for ischemic retinopathies (diseases in which there is insufficient blood flow to the cells of the retina).
 The early results suggest that they may be able to deliver therapeutic genes and repair damaged blood vessels in a living animal.
 In particular, Dr. Lutty has found that mast cells, immune cells in skin that cause itching in allergic reactions, are activated and increased in number in AMD choroid.
 When activated, they release growth factors that drive neovascularization and enzymes that destroy the tissue.
 This is a major discovery because the release of growth factors and enzymes can be stopped by topical drugs that are already approved by the FDA.

-Dr. Shannath Merbs and Dr. Jiang Qian have been working on the DNA methylation changes in age-related macular degeneration (AMD).
+Dr. Jiang Qian has been working on the DNA methylation changes in age-related macular degeneration (AMD).
 Great effort has been made to determine the molecular basis of this disease.
 For example, genome-wide association studies (GWAS), which compare genetic variations in large numbers of individuals with disease to matched populations without disease, have identified several genetic factors associated with AMD.
 Despite these efforts, many of the factors that determine risk in this complex disease remain unknown, leading to an interest in non-genetic factors that contribute to, or serve as risk factors for, disease.
-They recently identified a large number of methylation sites in blood samples that are associated with AMD patients.
+A large number of methylation sites in blood samples that are associated with AMD patients were recently identified.
 These sites have the potential to be used as biomarkers for future study and potentially even serve as clinically useful diagnostic and/or prognostic markers and therapeutic targets for AMD.

 Request an Appointment